Implementing WAV Audio in .NET Applications

 var wavEncoder = new WAVEncoderSettings();

-// Create encoder with custom settings
+// Initialize with custom configuration

 var customWavEncoder = new WAVEncoderSettings(